planetopendata/awesome-sqlite/README.md

 ---

-[ANNOUNCEMENT] Looking for awesome world data (countries, cities, flags, languages, currencies, etc.)?
-See the [Awesome World List @ Planet Open Data](https://github.com/planetopendata/awesome-world).
+[ANNOUNCEMENT] Looking for awesome SQLite libraries in Ruby?
+See the [Awesome ActiveRecord List @ Planet Ruby](https://github.com/planetruby/awesome-activerecord).

 ---